KittyKatt/KittyKatt/README.md

 # hello world

-My name is **Katie** and I go by *KittyKatt*.
+My name is **Katie** and I go by *KittyKatt* or *itsk8ekat*.
 I currently work as DevOps Engineer.

-I have primarily written and hated myself for writing in BASH.
-Please take a gander at my monuments to self hatred below.
+A lot of my history in development has been in writing lengthy, complex, and far-overengineered BASH scripts.
+You can see a few them below.

+Nowadays, I mostly work in Terraform/Helm/Kubernetes and making small changes to projects I personally use without really knowing the language they're written in.